Sorry, you need to enable JavaScript to visit this website.

 How do I raise a query about a question in the exam?

 You should contact your force exams contact with details of your query as soon as possible and within seven days of the exam.
 They will then submit directly to the College, who will review the question and take legal advice if needed.
 Appropriate action will then be taken if required.
 You must not copy a question from the exam to send to us.
-Taking a copy of a question in any format for any reason is a breach of exam rules as described above.
+Taking a copy of a question in any format for any reason is a breach of exam rules as described previously.
 We will be able to locate a question from a brief description that you provide rather than the actual question.

 Providing feedback